devleaks/followthegreens/docs/index.md

 It is not the path with the less turn, or the more logical path, it is the shortest.
-If the proposed path does not follow desired path, engage the path you desire, progress a little on that path and then, in the dialog box, select the «New greens» button to recompute a new path from your current position.
+If the proposed path does not follow desired path, engage the path you desire, progress a little on that path and then, in the dialog box, select the _«New greens»_ button to recompute a new path from your current position.
+This is specially true on landing where FtG4D often have you leave the runway with a sharp 135° turn.
+Just run a bit further one and ask for a new green.
+It will eventually pick up the next runway exit.

 # FtG Control and Monitoring